Two Change Agents in the Church: Al Mohler and Mark Dever

 The ERLC publishes a magazine called “Faith & Family Values.”
 On the back cover of the July-August 2005 issue is an advertisement for Dr. Land's book, “Imagine a God blessed America” (2006).
 The ad states, “Imagine an America...Where more Christians are radical change agents.
 Where people are liberated from the cult of self, and instead committed to the common good.”
 The ad goes on to say, “Dr. Richard Land, named one of 'The Top 25 Most Influential Evangelicals in America' by Time magazine in 2005, boldly casts this compelling and inspiring vision, declaring that real change is possible...”

 According to the article, “Southern Baptist Leaders Claim Ties to Council on Foreign Relations,” by Bob Allen, written 11-30-06, Richard Land is a member of the Council on Foreign Relations (CFR).
-1. “Richard Land, president and CEO of the Southern Baptist Convention Ethics & Religious Liberty Commission, and Rick Warren, a mega-church pastor and author of The Purpose Driven Life, are on record as belonging to the anyi-Christian, globalist, Council on Foreign Relations.”
+1. “Richard Land, president and CEO of the Southern Baptist Convention Ethics & Religious Liberty Commission, and Rick Warren, a mega-church pastor and author of The Purpose Driven Life, are on record as belonging to the anti-Christian, globalist, Council on Foreign Relations.”
 It can be seen here that Richard Land is a member of the CFR Religious Advisory Committee.
 This very disturbing fact hasn’t prevented John Macarthur from inviting Richard Land’s close associate and subordinate, Al Mohler, into his church every year.
-Recall that John Todd stated that all members of the CFR believe that Lucifer is god supreme.
 According to an article written by the Baptist Press 10-01-08, Richard Land is calling for “bridges of understanding” to solve the conflicts between the U.S. and Muslim communities.
 2. To facilitate these bridges of understanding, Land, along with Madeleine Albright, are listed among members of the U.S. Muslim Engagement Project’s 33-member leadership group (33 is an important number in Free Masonry).
 This group “was supported in its work by Search for Common Ground and the Consensus Building Institute.”
 Are Christians called to find common ground and to reach consensus with Muslims?
 According to the article, the leadership group's plans were lauded by Stephen Heintz, president of the Rockefeller Brothers Fund.

 The Research Institute of the ERLC is located at Leland House on Capitol Hill in Washington D.C.
 The Institute's director is Dr. Barrett Duke, Jr. During a phone conversation with a gentleman at Leland House, I was told that ALL the Research Institute Fellows (Dr. Mohler included) were dedicated to fulfilling the principles of the Charter of the UN.
 This fact can be assumed because, naturally, a fellow of a UN-NGO would be dedicated to the UN Charter.